Stop! Don’t type another word!

-- Don’t be tempted to open a software tool like PowerPoint to set up an outline.
+- Don’t be tempted to open a tool like PowerPoint to set up an outline.

 - Avoid the internet – once you have seen what other lecturers have said about the topic on SlideShare, you’ll struggle to find your own personal approach.

-- Ignore lists of content or presentations you used in the past, text book chapter headings or a high-level curriculum.
+- Ignore lists of content you used in the past, text book chapter headings or a high-level curriculum.

 With old-fashioned pen and paper, use bullet points or diagrams to sketch out answer to these 5 questions.
 Draw squares, hierarchies, mindmap or doodle – it’s an easy trick to boost creative ideas!

-Can you quantify what impact this training will have on employees in the daily execution of their responsibilities and tasks?
-If you want training to be allocated management time, commitment and budget, you need to prove your value at a business level.
+Can you quantify what impact this training will have on employees in their daily work life?
+If you want training to be allocated executive time and budget, you need to prove your value at a business level.
 Examples include: